 And the press has treated them absolutely unfairly.

-Now, in the other group also, you had some fine people, but you also had troublemakers, and you see them come with the with the black outfits and with the helmets and with the baseball bats.
+Now, in the other group also, you had some fine people, but you also had troublemakers, and you see them come with the black outfits and with the helmets and with the baseball bats.

 You were saying the press has treated white nationalists unfairly.